NilPointer-Software/bdfd-wiki/src/bdscript/timeout.md

 - `User ID`: The user to timeout.
 If this parameter is empty, timeouts the mentioned users (Optional).

 ### Permissions
-Required permissions that the bot must have for this function to work properly :
+Required permissions that the bot must have for this function to work properly:
 - `moderatemembers`

 ## Examples